 OE quality means original equipment, the same as genuine.
 OE quality parts are more expensive than cheaper alternatives but will ensure the warranty is valid.

-Pros of using an Independent garage
+The benefits of using an independent garage

-Using an independent can be a very wise decision.
+Using an independent garage can be a very wise decision.
 You are often able to save a bit of money due to more favourable labour hour charges and if a garage that is specialised in your model is used there is no reason why they cannot do an excellent service.

 Repeat customers are crucial for the livelihood of the business so added perks and great customer service are normally provided.